Free 30-Day Returns + Lifetime Guarantee

 Now that you’ve found the perfect fit, it’s time to determine the width you’d like your ring to be.
 Can’t decide if you want a wide ring or something narrower?
 Our ring sizing guide includes a width guide so you can see our various widths on your own finger.

-1. Take the width guide sheet included in your sizing kit.
+1. Cut the width guide included in your sizing kit.

 2. Wrap each width around your finger to see which is best for you!

 3. If you’re looking for an in-between width, feel free to send us an email at firstname.lastname@example.org - someone on our design team can get the process started for you!

 Are there other ways to measure a ring finger?
 While some sites might recommend a printable ring sizer or a piece of string to measure your finger at home, we don’t love these techniques as they are extremely unreliable.
 We encourage you to use a ring size kit for the most accurate fit - and ours is free!
 You can sign up here.

 Do you know your ring size on a different sizing scale, but not your United States ring size?
 We’ve included an international ring size chart at the bottom of this email for your convenience.
 Trying to find someone’s ring size without them knowing?
 Be sure to check out our blog post on how to secretly find a ring size.